DataSF/datasf.github.io/academy/_posts/2017-12-22-intro-to-power-bi.md

 Power BI also has substantial visualization/sharing/automation abilities allowing for easier exploration of your department’s data by your co-workers and the public.
 Instead of always having to calculate how many X are in Supervisorial District Y, you can now create an embed-able chart on your department website that automatically updates and always shows the most up-to-date estimates.

-## What You'll Learn In This Course
+## What you'll learn in this course

 * Import and 'data wrangle' data from various sources
 * Join multiple data sets for analysis